best-practice-and-impact/qa-of-code-guidance/book/index.md

 # Quality Assurance of Code for Analysis and Research

-This is an early draft of Government Statistical Service (GSS) guidance.
-It forms part of the quality assurance guidance published by the Best Practice and Impact team, Office for National Statistics.
+This is an early draft of Government Statistical Service (GSS) and Analysis Function guidance, produced by the Best Practice and Impact team, Office for National Statistics.

 ```{figure} ./_static/GSS_logo.jpg
 ---